 If you have been relying on caffeine and sugar to stay awake and energized, put down that energy shot or candy bar and try these healthy ways to replenish instead.

-“There are ways to improve our energy without consuming large amounts of caffeine and sugar,” says Angel Ochoa, DO, a family medicine physician at Scripps Coastal Medical Center in Escondido.
+“There are ways to improve our energy without consuming large amounts of caffeine and sugar,” says Angel Ochoa, DO, a family medicine physician at Scripps Coastal Medical Center Oceanside.
 “Just a few simple lifestyle changes can help increase energy and prevent fatigue.”

 1. Limit caffeine and sugar